Kumaara Sambavam

-Kumaara Sambavam is an 2025 Indian Tamil-language comedy drama film written and directed by Balaji Venugopal.
+Kumaara Sambavam is a 2025 Indian Tamil-language comedy drama film written and directed by Balaji Venugopal.
 The film stars Kumaran Thangarajan in the titular role in his debut as lead actor alongside Payal Radhakrishna, Kumaravel, Bala Saravanan, G. M. Kumar, Vinod Sagar, Livingston.

 Kumaara Sambavam released in theatres on 12 September 2025 and received positive reviews from critics.

 Production

 Actor-turned-director Balaji Venugopal announced to join hands with Kumaran Thangarajan, for the former's sophomore directorial after Lucky Man (2023).
 The film marks Thangarajan's debut as lead actor alongside an ensemble cast consisting of Kumaravel, Bala Saravanan, G. M. Kumar, Vinod Sagar, Livingston and others.
 The film was produced by KJ Ganesh and KJ Raja under Six Star Productions and Venus Infotainment banners.

 Music

 The film score was composed by Achu Rajamani.
 The first single "Vidiyatha Iravondru" was released on 20 August 2025.
 The second single "Idhu Devadhai Nerame" was released on 29 August 2025.